NAVIGATION BAR

 Bits and Pieces

-We have no designated area for picnics at Mulberry Lane Farm U-Pick Strawberries.
+We have no designated area for picnics for large groups at Mulberry Lane Farm U-Pick Strawberries.
 There is a nice child-friendly park in Loda, 2 miles from Mulberry Lane Farm U-Pick strawberries.
 They have picnic tables and nice shade.
 Ask supervisor for directions.

 We offer weed free, well strawed strawberry rows!